The Partnership

 The NCRP believes in return on investment and the effective use of limited taxpayer dollars.
 Since its inception, the partnership has placed a strong emphasis on measurable, on-the-ground outcomes for communities and the region’s working and natural landscapes; impacts that flow to the North Coast region as well as to other parts of California and the nation.
 We document the benefits from NCRP projects, including outcomes to the health of our watersheds and salmon fisheries, enhancements to water quality and supply, local economic development, energy efficiency and climate change solutions.

-Download - NCRP Project Benefits Summary
+Download - NCRP Dashboard of Outcomes

 Learn more